aditya-uw/fundamentals/boat_tutorials/primers/environments.md

 # Local environment setup

 This page explains what Conda/Mamba is and how to install it using Miniforge.
 After this, the page shows how to create a `conda` environment and will show how to test that the environment is working by using it to run a Jupyter notebook.
+Instructions have been inspired from [similar documentation in other domain](https://biapol.github.io/blog/mara_lampert/getting_started_with_miniforge_and_python/readme.html)

 ## Conda installation via Miniforge